A Review of “The Pitch” – Live from The Wharton SchoolBy Annie Forhan

-Summary: Strella enables smarter produce distribution through gas chromatography ripeness sensing technology
+Summary: Strella enables smarter produce distribution through biosensor-enabled ripeness sensing technology

-Status: Sales of 15 sensors secured with two large apple distributors
+Status: Sales secured with two large apple packers

 Founder and CEO of Strella Biotech, Katherine Sizov, is a biology major at the University of Pennsylvania.
 In a spunky and impressively thorough pitch, she detailed her vision for smarter produce distribution using ripeness sensing technology.

 Today’s produce packing facilities contain hundreds of controlled atmosphere (CA) storage rooms that are sealed most of the season and cannot be efficiently monitored through inspections.
 Current methods for testing fruit ripeness include quality control testing, which does not accurately capture the ripeness of the room, and chemical treatments, which are not natural.
 Furthermore, using dates and times to track fruit storage is inaccurate since the speed at which a fruit ripens is closely linked to the ripeness of the fruits surrounding it.

 Strella Biotech has developed a biosensor that can predict the maturity of virtually any fresh fruit.
 The sensors utilize the same mechanism that fruits use to sense and signal ripeness, combined with an electronic output.
 They can be installed in controlled atmosphere storage rooms to monitor apples as they ripen, supporting packers in identifying the location of their ripest and readiest apples.
 This improved sensing not only minimizes spoilage and quality downgrade costs, but also helps reduces food waste.